sirixdb/sirix-web-frontend/README.md

 Test and edit this project in a web based VS code environment.
 ## Project setup
-**We currently face the following [issue](https://github.com/sirixdb/sirix-web-frontend/issues/18), whereas the [Workaround](https://github.com/nuxt/typescript/issues/49#issuecomment-531086770) works until Nuxt.js or Element-UI fix the issue**
+**We currently face the following [issue](https://github.com/sirixdb/sirix-web-frontend/issues/18), whereas this [workaround](https://github.com/nuxt/typescript/issues/49#issuecomment-531086770) works until Nuxt.js or Element-UI fix the issue**

 For setting up the HTTP-Server together with a Keycloak-Server, have a look into the documentation for the [REST-API](https://sirix.io/rest-api.html).